biopython/biopython.github.io/wiki/GitMigration.md

 into our [CVS](CVS "wikilink") repository, and within the hour this should update the main Biopython branch on github.

+On GitHub itself, you can inform keepers of the main branch of your changes by sending a 'pull request' from the main page of your branch.
+Once the file has been committed to the main branch, it can be deleted by selected 'edit' and then 'delete repository' from the bottom of the edit page.

 Other information
 -----------------